kermet1983/stan-react/README.md

 ## Technical and Architectural Choices

 These choices were made to create a robust, maintainable, and efficient web application.
 Modern and powerful technical choices provide a component-based architecture that boosts UI reusability and performance, ideal for scalable applications.
 Strong typing capabilities, enhancing code quality, maintainability, and developer collaboration.
 Well tested pages, components and functionality ensure reliability whilst being able to use that latest and greatest Javascript features across various browsers.
-Webpack optimises bundling, improving load times and resource management whilst enhancing the developer experience.
+Webpack optimises bundling with techniques such as code-splitting and tree shaking, improving load times and resource management whilst enhancing the developer experience.
 The router technology is the defacto in React applications that are not using Next.js (SSR).
 Easy enchancement of CSS management in React components, allowing dynamic styling and reducing style conflicts.

 ## Potential Improvements